There are 3000 people living at or below the poverty level in Sawyer County.

 DOnate online

-Email us and someone will follow up with you shortly.
+Email us at hcfoodshelf@gmail.com and someone will follow up with you shortly.
 Any information you provide will be kept confidential and used only to answer your inquiry.

 Eligibility:

-Individuals receive a three-day supply of food.
+Individuals receive a generous three-day supply of food.
 Every attempt is made to provide the ingredients for well-balanced meals.
-Government commodities are also being distributed to qualifying families.
-Clients may receive assistance one time each month.
+Clients receive assistance one time each month unless more food is required.
 Some clients receive assistance only once while others need assistance more frequently.

 Our clients come from a wide variety of situations.
 Some are disabled, some are working, and some simply cannot find gainful employment in this area.
-Forty-nine percent (49%) of our clients are adults between the ages of 18 and 59, children make up twenty-six percent (26%) and the remaining twenty-five percent (25%) are seniors.
+In 2024, forty-five percent (45%) of our clients were adults between the ages of 18 and 64, twenty-eight (28%) were children between the ages of 0 and 17, and twenty-seven percent (27%) were seniors 65+.
 Our average family size is 2.5 individuals.

 Established by a small group of concerned citizens in 1985, the Hayward Community Food Shelf’s mission is “to provide food for those in need in an efficient, compassionate, and non-judgmental manner.”
 Since its creation, the need in our area has continued to increase.
-We now provide food assistance to approximately 300 families (700 individuals) each month.
-Annually, a total of just under 700 different families (2000 individuals) seek food assistance from HCFS.
+Last year, 2709 families (6588 individuals) sought food assistance from HCFS.

 HFCS is a 501(c)(3) non-profit, tax exempt organization.
 Our purpose is funded solely by donations from individuals, businesses, and organizations.
 No government funds are received, but we do distribute government commodities.
 No volunteers receive any financial compensation for their efforts or contributions.
 All food and monetary donations are used to provide food to those in need in Sawyer County, Wisconsin and neighboring communities.